Denmark–United States relations: State visits

 Queen Margrethe II and Prince Henrik of Denmark welcome George W. Bush and Laura Bush, 2005.

 In 1967, Princess Margrethe and Prince Henrik visited the United States.

 Former President Bill Clinton visited Denmark in July 1997, and again in 2005 and 2007.
 American President George W. Bush made an official visit to Copenhagen in July 2005, and Danish Prime Minister Anders Fogh Rasmussen met with Bush at Camp David in June 2006.

 Former President Barack Obama and former First Lady Michelle Obama traveled to Denmark to support the Chicago bid for the 2016 Summer Olympics in October 2009, and in December 2009, Obama visited Denmark again for the 2009 United Nations Climate Change Conference.
 In March 2009, former Danish Foreign Minister Lene Espersen met former Secretary of State Hillary Clinton in the Gaza Donor Conference, and again in a NATO meeting in April 2010, where they met in Estonia.

 In March 2009, Crown Prince Frederik and Princess Mary visited the Midwest.
 They visited The Danish Home in Chicago, and the Danish villages of Elk Horn, Ames, Kimballton and the Grand View University in Iowa.
 In Nebraska, the couple visited Dana College.
 "States like Iowa and Nebraska boast numerous examples of Danish settlements ...
 Both universities have made great strides to become highly recognized institutions of higher learning, as well as strengthening ties between Denmark and the United States", Crown Prince Frederik said.

 On 9 March 2011, Obama met with former Danish Prime Minister Lars Løkke Rasmussen in the White House, where they discussed counter-terrorism, the Arab Spring and environmental issues.

 On 30 March 2017, Rasmussen visited President Donald Trump in the United States.
 Discussion points were the state of the bilateral relations as well as counter-terrorism, economic opportunities, and NATO.

-On 20 August 2019, President Donald Trump abruptly postponed a state visit to Denmark just days before after the Danish Prime Minister Mette Frederiksen had declined Trump's offer to buy Greenland, saying that the island is not for sale.
+On 20 August 2019, President Donald Trump abruptly postponed a state visit to Denmark just days after the Danish Prime Minister Mette Frederiksen had declined Trump's offer to buy Greenland, saying that the island is not for sale.